EmperorYP7/iree/docs/GetStarted/getting_started_linux_vulkan.md

 ### Support in Bazel Tests

-Bazel tests run in a sandbox, which environment variables may be forwarded to using the `--test_env` flag.
+Bazel tests run in a sandbox, to which environment variables may be forwarded to using the `--test_env` flag.
 A user.bazelrc file supporting each of the steps above looks like this (substitute for the `{}` paths):